kstlouis/find_git_commits/README.md

 A simple `zsh` script that will take git commit hashes as input and search for them in a User's directory.

+Soomewhat confusingly, it will exit with an error code `1` if it _does_ find the requested commit hashes.
+This is to make it easier to use in an MDM environment.

 - Exits with code `0` if git is not installed (no git == likely no repositories)
 - Exits with code `0` if no git repositories are found
-- Returns list of commits and their metadata, then exits with code `1` if any are found.
+- Returns list of commits and their metadata, then exits with code `1` if any are found (or if any other error occurs)

+# Usage

+This script deploys with 2 arguments/parameters:

+`$4`: commit `SHA` values we're looking for.
+Provide them all at once, comma-separated (`sha1,sha2,sha3`) `$5`: deployment mode. `report-only` or `remove`.
+If no argument is provided, report-only is the default.

+For the safest/cleanest experience, use both modes in series.

+### 1. `Report-only` mode

+- deploy via MDM to desired endpoints using a Policy
+- review all `failed` results; address any unknown errors, then flush the fail log for that unit so the policy re-deploys.

+### 2. `Remove` mode \[still WIP\]

+When _only_ affected devices are left in `failed` reporting:
+- adjust `$5` so removal mode is triggered
+- flush all failed runs from the Policy logs so the Policy re-deploys
+- if cleanup is successful, no `failed` devices should remain in the policy logs!

 #  Caveats